 This section of the plan addresses the various controls that will be implemented for each of the major construction activities described in 1.b. above.
-For each measure discussed the contractor that will be responsible for its implementation is indicated.
+For each measure discussed, the contractor that will be responsible for its implementation as indicated.
 Each such contractor has signed the required certification on forms which are attached to, and are part of, this plan.

-The Erosion Control Plans (EC-01 thru EC-05) included within the Contract Documents depict the required Erosion and Sediment control measures to be installed during the construction of the project.
+The Erosion Control Plan Drawings EC-01 to EC-08 included in the Contract Documents define the size and location of the measures to be installed during the construction of this project.

 a.
-Stabilization Practices.
+Stabilization Practices